ym2151-tone-editor

 - Variations

-- …this is handled by holding them in an array within the JSON.
+- In practice, even GM000 can have many variations, so this is handled by keeping them in an array within the JSON.

 - Readability

-- Writing in a single line, with the
+- Writing it on a single line, with the

-descriptionat the beginning, yields high readability.
-Expected to be treated as a list of tone variation names.
+descriptionat the beginning, provides high readability.
+Intended to be treated as a list of tone variation names.

-- Writing in a single line, with the
+- Writing it on a single line, with the

 - Portability

-- Highly portable format; mutual conversion code can be easily written at this level.
+- Highly portable format; it’s easy to write mutual conversion code at this level.

 - Uniqueness